-Usually we stay in each location for a minimum of one month.
-But with the Schengen visa restrictions we only had limited number of days left before having to leave Europe.
+Usually, we stay in each location for a minimum of one month.
+But with the Schengen visa restrictions, we only had a limited number of days left before having to leave Europe.
 So, two weeks was the most we could do and it just wasn’t enough to savor all the local experiences.

 We stayed at the recently acquired historical estate of Karma Tuscany.
 Just 30 mins from Lucca and the famous Pisa, in a tiny village called Colleoli next to the picturesque village of Palaia.

-You can read more about the area, what to do, where to go, and more importantly, what to eat and drink by visiting my travel blog Luxe Life Travel.
+You can read more about the area, what to do, where to go, and more importantly, what to eat and drink by visiting our travel blog at Courage to Travel.
 It is an area, like most of Italy, rich in history and overflowing with romance and passion.
-The perfect place for a wandering wedding dress photo shoot.
+The perfect place for a wandering wedding dress photoshoot.

 A romantic suite in Tuscany